 Key Insights:

-• Catnip tea, a hot water extract of Nepeta cataria, is used as a herbal remedy for various ailments, although statistical data on its usage is limited1.
+- Catnip tea, created by steeping Nepeta cataria in hot water, serves as a herbal remedy for a range of ailments, although comprehensive statistical data on its usage remains scarce.

-• The psychopharmacological effects of catnip, similar to those of marijuana, have been observed in humans using the plant for its psychedelic properties2.
+- The psychopharmacological properties of catnip, akin to those of marijuana, have been noted in human users, highlighting its potential psychedelic effects.

-• Nepeta cataria has demonstrated antidepressant properties in mice, with the apolar extract reducing immobility in behavioral tests5.
+- Research indicates that Nepeta cataria exhibits antidepressant effects in mice, with its apolar extract significantly reducing immobility in behavioral tests.

-• The volatile compounds in catnip, such as geranyl acetate and citronellol, contribute to its aroma and may influence its sensory and medicinal qualities6.
+- The aromatic qualities of catnip can be attributed to volatile compounds such as geranyl acetate and citronellol, which may enhance its sensory and medicinal properties.

-• Japanese catnip (Schizonepeta tenuifolia), used in traditional Asian medicine, contains glandular trichomes that produce terpenoids with biological activities9.
+- Japanese catnip (Schizonepeta tenuifolia), utilized in traditional Asian medicine, contains glandular trichomes that produce terpenoids with notable biological activities.

-• Behavioral studies on mice indicate that catnip can affect locomotion, stereotyped behavior, and seizure susceptibility, suggesting an amphetamine-like effect and potential for tolerance with long-term use10.
+- Behavioral studies on mice reveal that catnip influences locomotion, stereotyped behavior, and seizure susceptibility, suggesting amphetamine-like effects and the possibility of tolerance with prolonged use.

 Conclusion: